4d/docs/docs/FormObjects/tabControl.md

  arrPages{3}:="Notes"
 ```

->You can also store the names of the pages in a hierarchical list and use the `Load list` command to load the values into the array.
+>You can also store the names of the pages in a hierarchical list and use the [LIST TO ARRAY](https://doc.4d.com/4dv19/help/command/en/page288.html) command to load the values into the array.

 ## Managing tabs programmatically

 ### FORM GOTO PAGE command

-You can use the [FORM GOTO PAGE](https://doc.4d.com/4Dv17R5/4D/17-R5/FORM-GOTO-PAGE.301-4128536.en.html) command in the tab control’s method:
+You can use the [`FORM GOTO PAGE`](https://doc.4d.com/4dv19/help/command/en/page247.html) command in the tab control’s method:

 ```4d
 FORM GOTO PAGE(arrPages)
 ```

-The command is executed when the `On Clicked` event occurs.
-You should then clear the array when the `On Unload` event occurs.
+The command is executed when the [`On Clicked`](Events/onClicked.md) event occurs.
+You should then clear the array when the [`On Unload`](Events/onUnload.md) event occurs.

 Here is an example object method: